 INA219 Conclusions

-The INA219 is a very easy chip to use and it is really plug in and go - as long as your measurement voltage is within 26V.
+The INA219 is a very easy chip to use (if you use a library and don't look at the complicated equations!) and it is really plug in and go - as long as your measurement voltage is within 26V.
 You can use the standard libraries to easily obtain readings for current, bus voltage and power.

-TIP: Use a low shunt resistance to measure higher current.
+TIP: Change the shunt resistance -lower- to measure higher current.

-If you change the shunt resistor to 0.02 Ohms you can measure 10~15A.
+For instance, if you changed the shunt resistor to 0.02 Ohms you can measure 10~15A.
 (See the datasheet for an example).
 You have to re-calculate the calibration register settings for this resistance.

 Comments